 There are many traits to a great customer success story.
 The more of them a story leverages, the more memorable and effective it can be.
 Typically, a well-told story includes the following…

-- ORIGINALITY – Our human brains are instinctively programmed to stay aware of what’s new and dangerous.
-Innovative product solutions and ways to avoid risk can attract and hold your audiences attention.
+- ORIGINALITY – The human brains is instinctively designed to stay recognize what’s new and dangerous.
+Innovative products and risk-free sol, utions can attract and hold attention.

-- MAGNETISM – What also interests people is something exciting or emotional.
+- MAGNETISM – Excitement and emotion create interest.
 Even with B2B products.
 Storytellers must find a way to make readers care about the story being told.

-- FOCUS – To be powerful, a story must focus on a well-defined series of events or a single moment in time.
+- FOCUS – To be powerful, a story must focus on a well-defined series of events, or even a single moment in time.

 - CLARITY – Success stories are usually told in the third person.
 The storyteller must provide clear details on events, people, time and place.

-- TENSION – Not only must you get the audience’s attention at the beginning of the story, you must hold it until the end.
-You can do this by creating suspense throughout the customer’s journey from “what is” to “what could be.”
+- TENSION – Not only must a storyteller get an audience’s attention at the beginning of the story, they must hold it until the end.
+This can be done by creating suspense throughout the story, from “what is” to “what could be.”

-- STRUCTURE – Great stories follow a “story arc.”
-This takes the listener on a sequential journey.
-It starts with exposition, rising action, and climax, and then on to falling action and resolution.
+- STRUCTURE – Great stories typically follow an arc that takes the listener on a journey.
+This story arc starts with an exposition, then rising action, and climax, and finally on to falling action and resolution.